pacs-course/pacs-examples/Examples/src/RKFSolver/README.md

-#Function for explicit Runge Kutta (Fehlberg type) adaptive time integration#
+#Function for Runge Kutta (Fehlberg type) adaptive time integration#

+**New version July 2021** Extended to treat also DIRK (Diagonally Implicit) schemes.
+Only for vectorial problem (but you can still solve scalar problems if you set the dimension of the vector to 1).
+This now version needs the updated version of the `Newton` class, available in `NewtonSolver` (follow the instruction in that folder to install it).

-For scalar or vector ODE of the form dy/dt = f(y,t)
+For scalar or vector or matrix ODE of the form dy/dt = f(y,t)

-You have two version of the code.
-One in rk45.[hc]pp is an simple version where you find the classic RK45 scheme (Runge Kutta embedded Order 4 and
-5) for scalar problems.
-It is implemented as a function and the coefficients are hard coded.
-It is used by other examples and is rather efficient.

-A new version is contained in RKF.[hc]pp (and includes `Butcher.[hc]pp)`.
+The main class is contained in RKF.[hc]pp (and includes `Butcher.[hc]pp)`.
 It is a template class that accepts as template parameter a Butcher array.
 The structure of the Butcher array is given in the template struct `ButcherArray`, templated with the total number of stages of the method.
-This allows to implement different methods, indeed I have implemented both `RK45` and `RK23`.
+This allows to implement different methods, indeed I have implemented  `RK45` and `RK23` and many others, and you can add more!

 Instruction (to install the old version as a library, for other Examples)